Whidbey Telecom: Internet services

 In the spring of 2009, Whidbey Telecom began upgrading customers, free of charge, from ADSL to ADSL2+ services.
 This included speed upgrades to 18 Mbit/s, 12 Mbit/s, and 6 Mbit/s.
 A new 30 Mbit/s bonded ADSL2+ service was also made available at that time.
 Additionally, existing dial-up customers were offered a discounted 3 Mbit/s service, in advance of Whidbey Telecom's phasing out their dial-up service on South Whidbey and in Point Roberts which was completed by Summer 2010.
 With the addition of Television services, even faster Internet connections have become available, utilizing VDSL2+ technologies up to 50 Mbit/s.

-2023 saw major changes to DSL services, as new FCC guidelines caused work to be done to upgrade services to a minimum of 25 Mbit/s services where practical.
+The year 2023 saw major changes to DSL services, as new FCC guidelines caused work to be done to upgrade services to a minimum of 25 Mbit/s services where practical.
 25 Mbit/s down, and 3 Mbit/s up is the new minimum service advertised, with speeds of 50/20 still available in VDSL Service areas, not currently covered by Fiber.

 In 2016, Whidbey Telecom announced a campaign to install Fiber to the Home.
 Known as "The Big Gig", the service offers 1 Gbit/s synchronous service to homes and businesses.
 The first customers were connected by October of that same year.
 The initial build out is focusing on the communities of Langley, Freeland, Clinton, and Bayview.
 The plan is to provide fiber services to 100% of customers, both on South Whidbey, but also Pt.
 Roberts.
 As of 2023, the population centers in Langley, Clinton, and Freeland have fiber access, as well as some of the more densely populated neighborhoods/developments.
 Work continues to get to 100% coverage.
 It is believed the residential fiber services will be available in Point Roberts in 2023.
 Services are synchronous at 100 Mbit/s, 300 Mbit/s, and 1000 Mbit/s.
 Customers who signed up during the initial inquiries in 2015/2016, and whose accounts are in good standing will get the 1000 Mbit/s service for $70/mo, even if they are unable to be installed until 2025.